k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 * Directly - where AUTH_TOKEN property should be set.

-  When using this method, Fabric accesses the Vault URL with the token as the auth credentials in order to get the secret.
+  When using this method, Fabric accesses the Vault URL with the token as auth credentials to get the secret.

 * [AppRole](https://developer.hashicorp.com/vault/docs/auth/approle) - which is based on the role that Fabric is associated to in the Vault.